Altinity/clickhouse-backup/ReadMe.md

 Run background watch process and create full+incremental backups sequence: `curl -s localhost:7171/backup/watch -X POST | jq .`
 You can't run watch twice with the same parameters even when `allow_parallel: true`

-- Optional string query argument `watch_interval` works the same as the `--watch-interval value` CLI argument.
+- Optional string query argument `watch_interval` or `watch-interval` works the same as the `--watch-interval value` CLI argument.
-- Optional string query argument `full_interval` works the same as the `--full-interval value` CLI argument.
+- Optional string query argument `full_interval` or `full-interval` works the same as the `--full-interval value` CLI argument.
-- Optional string query argument `watch_backup_name_template` works the same as the `--watch-backup-name-template value` CLI argument.
+- Optional string query argument `watch_backup_name_template` or `watch-backup-name-template` works the same as the `--watch-backup-name-template value` CLI argument.
 - Optional string query argument `table` works the same as the `--table value` CLI argument (backup only selected tables).
 - Optional string query argument `partitions` works the same as the `--partitions value` CLI argument (backup only selected partitions).
 - Optional boolean query argument `schema` works the same as the `--schema` CLI argument (backup schema only).
 - Optional boolean query argument `rbac` works the same as the `--rbac` CLI argument (backup RBAC).
 - Optional boolean query argument `configs` works the same as the `--configs` CLI argument (backup configs).
+- Optional boolean query argument `skip-check-parts-columns` or `skip_check_parts_columns` works the same as the `--skip-check-parts-columns` CLI argument (allow backup inconsistent column types for data parts).
 - Additional example: `curl -s 'localhost:7171/backup/watch?table=default.billing&watch_interval=1h&full_interval=24h' -X POST`

 Note: this operation is asynchronous and can only be stopped with `kill -s SIGHUP $(pgrep -f clickhouse-backup)` or call `/restart`, `/backup/kill`.
 The API will return immediately once the operation has started.